my-coderp/HelloWorld/README.md

-Looking to provide a simple HelloWorld to Clone, but with omple CicleCI hooks
+Looking to provide a simple HelloWorld SQL project to Clone, but with simple CicleCI hooks